 Now we’re getting more specific.
 A department is a collection of faculty members with similar areas of expertise.
 Departments might also house multiple academic programs depending on how it’s organized.
 A department lives under the umbrella of the academic college.

-Simply put, your major is the program that will be on your diploma when you graduate.
+Simply put, your major will be on your diploma when you graduate.
 Each major has a specific set of criteria and courses you must meet before graduation, even though there is a lot of room to explore other interests at CSU as well.

 There are more than 70 unique majors you can choose from at Colorado State.

 A concentration is a specific area of interest within a major.
 All students will have a major, but not all students will have a concentration.
 Concentrations are opportunities for specialization.